Two Georgia officers shot by suspected gunman holding teen hostage

 "We can't get very close to the house," Smith said.

-Residents who live close to the house have been evacuated, and the public is being told to stay away from the area.
+Residents who live nearby have been evacuated, and the public is being told to stay away from the area.
+Police described it as a "very fluid situation."